phax/phoss-directory/README.md

 Current release (on Maven central): **0.8.3**

-The official PEPPOL Directory (PD; former PEPPOL Yellow Pages - PYP; www.peppol.eu) and TOOP Directory software (The Once-Only Project; www.toop.eu).
+The official Peppol Directory (PD; https://directory.peppol.eu) and TOOP Directory software (The Once-Only Project; www.toop.eu).
 It is split into the following sub-projects (all require Java 8 except where noted):
   * `phoss-directory-businesscard` - the common Business Card API
   * `phoss-directory-indexer` - the PD indexer part
   * `phoss-directory-publisher` - the PD publisher web application